Lennard Oehl

-Lennard Oehl (born 1 June 1993 in Frankfurt) is a German economist and politician of the Social Democratic Party (SPD) and has been serving as a member of the Bundestag from 2021 to 2025.
+Lennard Oehl (born 1 June 1993 in Frankfurt) is a German economist and politician of the Social Democratic Party (SPD) who served as a member of the Bundestag for one term from 2021 to 2025.

 Education and Profession

 Oehl attended primary school in Ostheim from 1999 to 2003.
 In 2011 he took part in the UNIS World Student Conference in New York.
 He received his Abitur at the Hohe Landesschule in Hanau in 2012.
 From 2013 to 2019, Oehl was a speaker for Christoph Degen, who at the time was a member of the Landtag of Hesse for the SPD.
 Oehl studied economics and received his Bachelor's degree in 2017.
 In 2017/18 he had a semester abroad in Łódź.
 In 2019, he graduated with a Master's degree.
 He then worked as an analyst for a financial data service provider in Frankfurt.

 Political career

 In 2016, Oehl was elected to the Nidderau city council.
 He has been chairman of the Young Socialists in the SPD Main-Kinzig-Kreis since 2018.

-Oehl became member of the Bundestag in the 2021 elections, representing the Hanau district.
-In parliament, he has since been serving on the Finance Committee.

 In the 2021 Bundestag election, he won the direct mandate in the Hanau (electoral district) with 31.1% of the first-past-the-post votes and entered the 20th German Bundestag.
-He is a member of the Finance Committee and a substitute member of the Budget Committee as well as the Committee on the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
+In parliament, he was a member of the Finance Committee and a substitute member of the Budget Committee as well as the Committee on the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.

 In February 2025, Oehl lost his seat in Bundestag in district Hanau against Pascal Reddig.